Home > Staff & Faculty > Board of Trustees

 Ron Gambill – Member

 Ron Gambill is Executive Vice President for Student Lending and Legislative Affairs of Education Loan Finance.
 Formerly, he served for 16 years as Chairman and CEO of Educational Funding of the South, the Tennessee designated secondary market for student loans.
 He was Executive Director of the Tennessee Student Assistance Corporation (TSAC) for over 17 years and served as an Associate Professor and Department Head of Financial Aid for Nashville State Technical Institute for over 1 years before his appointment to TSAC.
-He has served on the Executive Board of the Southern Association of Student Financial Aid Administrators in various positions and si a member of the Legislative Relations Committee.
+He has served on the Executive Board of the Southern Association of Student Financial Aid Administrators in various positions and is a member of the Legislative Relations Committee.
 He currently serves on the Executive Board of the Tennessee Association of Student Financial Aid Administrators where he serves as Chair of the Governmental Relations Committee.
 He is a member and Past President of the National Association of State Student Grant and Adi Programs.
 He holds a Bachelor of Arts degree from Lipscomb University and holds a Master of Science ni Teaching degree from Middle Tennessee

 State University.